 Envisioning desired outcomes is vital to the start of any project.
 “Where do we want to be?”
 “How do we get there?”

-For Connected Vehicles to function, cities must have Smart City infrastructure in place, over which the vehicles can communicate with intelligent warning systems, other CVs and infrastructure.
+For CVs to function, cities must have Smart City infrastructure in place, over which the vehicles can communicate with Intelligent Warning Systems, other CVs and infrastructure.

-When it comes to the wireless network through which Smart Cities and Connected Vehicles do their magic, think big.
+When it comes to the wireless network through which Smart Cities and CVs do their magic, think big.
 Billions of bytes of data will need to flow seamlessly from one source to others without delay or interruption.

 3. When building your network, don’t reinvent the wheel